Dataset

 • Giovanni Sgaravatti

-Giovanni works at Bruegel as a Research analyst.
+Giovanni worked at Bruegel until December 2024 as an Energy and climate research analyst.
 He studied Economics (BSc) at University of Venice - Ca’ Foscari - including one semester at the University of Melbourne, and holds a Master’s degree in Quantitative Economics obtained in Venice - having done the whole second year at the Economics School of Louvain.

 Before joining Bruegel Giovanni worked in the Productivity branch of the Office for National Statistics in the United Kingdom.
 As a trainee he worked at the Delegation of the European Union to Chile and at BusinessEurope.
 His fields of analysis span from productivity to energy and climate change.